Digital-Anthropic/cloud-labs/terraform/theory/README.md

 }
 ```

+Where are the moved {from: to:}?

 ### Depends On

 The `depends_on` argument in Terraform allows you to define explicit
 dependencies between resources.
-This ensures that Terraform will create or
-update resources in the correct order, respecting dependencies.
+This ensures that Terraform will create or update resources in the correct
+order, respecting dependencies that are not built into the providers.

 Example using `depends_on` with resources: